franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

 Keyword definition
 ==================

 The :ref:`Alyvix button <testcase_editor-editor_buttons>` opens the **selector of visual keywords** (that has been previously defined by the user) for the current test case (e.g. ``alyvix_website``, so that its keyword library would be ``AlyvixProxyalyvix_website`` ``.py``).
-The selector lists the name and the type of each keyword: `[IF]` means Image Finder, `[RF]` means Rect Finder, `[TF]` means Text Finder and `[OF]` stays for Object Finder.
+The selector shows the name and the type of each keyword: *[IF]* means :ref:`Image Finder <visual_keywords-image_finder>`, *[RF]* means :ref:`Rect Finder <visual_keywords-rect_finder>`, *[TF]* means :ref:`Text Finder <visual_keywords-text_finder>` and *[OF]* stays for :ref:`Object Finder <visual_keywords-object_finder>`.

 .. note::
-    Imported keywords from other Alyvix test case libraries (e.g. ``citrix_outlook``, so that its keyword library would be ``AlyvixProxycitrix_outlook`` ``.py``) are not listed in the selector window.
-You can edit keywords of a certain test case just opening that test case.
+    *Imported keywords* from other *Alyvix test case libraries* (e.g. ``citrix_outlook``, so that its keyword library would be ``AlyvixProxycitrix_outlook`` ``.py``) are *not* listed in the selector window.
+You can edit keywords in a certain test case library just opening that test case.

 ..

     .. image:: pictures/ride_05a_keyword_selector.png

-The *New* button opens the selector of the Alyvix Finders to define a new visual keyword.
+The *New* button opens the selector of :ref:`Alyvix Finders <visual_keywords-alyvix_finders>`.
 The *Edit* button brings to the Finder dialog of the selected keyword, in order to modify its properties (e.g. component and ROI selections, detection and interaction settings, performance thresholds).
-The *Remove* button deletes the selected keywords or in case of Object Finder keywords, crumbles them into its basic components (e.g. IF, RF, TF).
+The *Remove* button deletes the selected keywords or, in case of :ref:`Object Finder <visual_keywords-object_finder>` keywords, crumbles them into its basic components (IF, RF, TF).

     .. image:: pictures/ride_05b_finder_selector.png

-The Alyvix Finder selector allows selecting the type of a new keyword to define.
-The ``Delay`` spin control delays the subsequent selection of the main component to start defining a keyword of the selected type.
+The selector of the :ref:`Alyvix Finders <visual_keywords-alyvix_finders>` allows you to select the type (image, rectangle, text, object) of a new keyword to define.
+The ``Delay`` spin control delays of a given amount of seconds the subsequent selection of components on screen.
+The graphic definition a visual keyword freezes your screen, in order to select components.
+Increase the delay if you need time to trigger a certain state of the screen (e.g. opening a menu in an app dialog).

-Start defining a custom keyword means visually selecting its components: one main selection is necessary, but then multiple sub selections are possible.
-The reasons for sub components are to detect application transactions in a more complete (GUI rendering could be element-by-element) and robust (the same GUI element could be used twice) way, besides being able to interact with more GUI elements (i.e. not just with the main component).

-Each Alyvix Finder has its own procedure to select its components and ROI to bind subs to the main.
+Start defining a *visual keyword* means selecting its components on screen: one *main selection* is necessary, but then multiple *sub selections* are possible.
+Sub components are selected within their *region of interests*.
+The latter *ROI* are useful to link sub components to the main component.
+Each Alyvix Finder has a procedure to select its components and ROI.
+The important reasons for sub components and their ROI follow below.
+The detection of application transactions can be:

+* more *complete*: GUI rendering could be element-by-element, so it could be necessary to detect several components to check a completed transaction; moreover, it is possible to interact with several GUI elements and not just with one;
+* more *robust*: the same GUI element could be used twice, so it could be necessary to define a unique transaction selecting more components;
+* more *flexible*: the same GUI element could be rendered in a different position, so it is necessary to link sub to main components through ROI; moreover, ROI are also useful to restrict the screen area to process, in order to filter out the rest and to save computation time.

 .. _visual_keywords-image_definition: